-For the corporate and office occupiers, India’s real estate has a huge potential.
+For the retail and office space occupiers, India’s corporate real estate has a huge potential.

 Pre-committed spaces for future needs

 Considering the shortage of good quality office spaces, multinationals are going a step ahead and choosing pre-commit spaces for their future needs and portfolio optimisation.
 Examples include Google, Bank of America, Gartner and BCG which are pre-committing spaces in properties including NCR’s Unitech Signature Tower and Cyber Park by DLF.